Protect Your Garage Door Opener Against Power Surges

 Safeguard Your Home's Electrical System

-NOTE: You cannot always rely on regular power strips to keep your equipment safe, as they may or may not include built-in surge protection.
+NOTE: You can't always rely on regular power strips to keep your equipment safe, as they may or may not include built-in surge protection.

 Troubleshoot Guide: Garage Door Opener Affected by a Power Surge

 Should your garage door end up being affected by a power surge, it might not stop working completely.
-Instead, it is quite possible that you will notice some unusual occurrences.
+Instead, perhaps you will notice some unusual occurrences.
 The opener may function only occasionally, or its keypad and remote may no longer be operational.
 You could see that the safety sensors' LED lights do not go on, or that the circuit board light continually flashes on and off.

 Even though you may still be capable of operating your opener, contact a qualified garage door service professional as soon as you can if you experience any of these warning signs.
 It might be possible to have the opener repaired.
 Should you find out that replacement will be necessary, there is likely to be a great deal less hassle and expense involved when you can avoid an emergency service call.